DiabloSerpent/simple_sudoku_generator/README.md

 - figure out a more convenient way to manage the type difference b/t usize and CellSize
   - maybe just make the CellSize larger?
-- rename `r` in Sudoku rules to `ret`
 - maybe could make it so that modifying a cell adds them to a list which other functions use to see if they should act or not
   - would need some way for all functions to process the list individually
   - use bit flag array per cell/section that is updated after a cell is modified, using `register_change` method.
   - could remove the need for the `solved_cell_checked` array.
-- change Cell to use boolean vector of some sort?
 - make a function that quantifies the incorrectness of a sudoku
   - ie it measures how much difference there is b/t a solved sudoku and a given sudoku
 - make a gui for looking through sudoku history for debugging